Constellation121/Adding-items-Aion-PTS-server/README.md

 ﻿# Adding-items-Aion-PTS-server

 How to install and use Adding-items-Aion-PTS-server:

-Create a folder with any name you want, open the folder in VS Code, install Python on your PC.
+1 Create a folder with any name you want.
+2 Open the folder in VS Code.
+3 Install Python on your PC Then
-Then, install with pip install pyodbc.
+4 Install with pip install pyodbc.
-Configure the User.py file with your SQL Server username, password, and info.
+5 Configure the User.py file with your SQL Server username, password, and info.
 Open the terminal and type python User.py.